Get accurate outcome measures

 Many experiments require assessments of outcome measures such as movement speeds or trajectories, reaction times or eye movement.
 These have to be measured objectively, accurately and efficiently.

 Using motion capture, 3D human movement is directly transformed into numerical data, and you can easily extract parameters using tools such as Matlab, Visual3D or many other applications.
-The Qualisys Motion Capture System provides accurate and reliable data, and its unique flexibility and portability make it suitable for applications such as reaching and grasping studies, studies of cognitive development, pre-/post-treatment studies and interaction studies.

 If adding markers to the participants is not an option, use video for fully synchronized video views whilst maintaining the ability to record data from many other sensors such as analog channels, EMG or force synchronously with the video.

 Get from experiment to results – fast and efficiently

 Calibration, marker detection and tracking are all part of one streamlined pipeline.
 Add AIM, our unique solution for automatic marker labelling, and you can get from experiment to data output in seconds.
 There is no need to manually digitize markers in video files, and using Qualisys Track Manager, our software for camera setup, data collection and data management, all your data are presented in a single, user-friendly interface.
 Viewing the marker data in the 3D window helps you to visualize the movements, and if this is not enough, add a fully synchronized video camera to overlay marker and video data.